10 Times a Vendor should say “No” to a Craft Show Shopper

 6) “Do you deliver?”

-You may consider the option of dropping an item off to save your customers shipping costs, or to get it to them faster.
+You may consider delivering items to save your customers shipping costs, or to get it to them faster.
 But instead of a postal service driving across town, searching for the right address, burning gas, and adding miles to their vehicle, it’s you.
 Be sure those costs aren’t coming out of your pocket.

 I haven’t personally shopped at a retailer that has offered to deliver an out-of-stock product for free.
 The most they’ll do is use their computer to look up which stores in the city have my size and it’s up to me to pick it up.
 If a retailer does offer delivery, it’s through a postal service and I’ll be paying for any shipping, handling, or customs fees.